mhd-hanif/coverage-control-simulator/README.md

 Contact
 -------
-For questions or suggestions, please contact Your Name at mhaniffarhat@gmail.com.
+For questions or suggestions, please contact me at mhaniffarhat@gmail.com.